The X Factor (British TV series) series 15: Live shows

 The contestants were announced after each category performed at Judges' Houses.
 There were 16 contestants (4 from each category) this year.
 The Live Shows were broadcast for 7 weeks from 20 October to 2 December.
 This year the live shows reverted to the previous format of all performances on the Saturday night and the results show on the Sunday night.
-However, there are 16 finalists and a reduced number of live shows, so almost all of the live result shows had double eliminations.
+However, there are 16 contestants and a reduced number of live shows, so almost all of the live result shows had double eliminations.

 Nile Rodgers temporarily replaced Williams on the panel, due to touring commitments.
 Rodgers appeared in Williams's place from 4–18 November.
 For the first time since 2008, there was no elimination on the Saturday (1 December 2018).
-Instead, all 3 finalists progressed the Sunday (2 December 2018) live final results show.
+Instead, all top 3 contestants progressed the Sunday (2 December 2018) live final results show.

 Musical guests

 Keala Settle and Rak-Su, the winners of the previous series, performed on the first live results show.
 Little Mix and Kylie Minogue performed on the second live results show.
 James Arthur and Jonas Blue, Liam Payne and Lennon Stella performed on the third live results show.
 Michael Bublé, Olly Murs and Lady Leshurr performed on the fourth live results show.
 Cheryl and Tom Walker performed on the fifth live results show.
 Benny Andersson and Björn Ulvaeus appeared on the sixth live show (Andersson doing a Masterclass with the semi-finalists and Ulvaeus appearing on the judging panel alongside Williams, Field, Tomlinson and Cowell to judge the performances).
 Zara Larsson performed on the sixth live results show.

 The live final featured a performance from Robbie Williams (with Take That) on the live final results show.